MobilityData/gbfs/gbfs.md

 ### system_calendar.json

 Describes the operating calendar for a system.
-This OPTIONAL file SHOULD be published by systems that operate seasonally or do not offer continuous year-round service.<br/>The following fields are all attributes within the main 'data' object for this feed.
+This OPTIONAL file SHOULD be published by systems that operate seasonally or do not offer continuous year-round service.<br/>The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---